wizos/awesome-stars-eryajf/README.md

 *   [netdata/netdata](https://github.com/netdata/netdata) - The open-source observability platform everyone needs!

 *   [skywind3000/kcp](https://github.com/skywind3000/kcp) - :zap: KCP - A Fast and Reliable ARQ Protocol

-*   [damonkohler/sl4a](https://github.com/damonkohler/sl4a) - SL4A brings scripting languages to Android by allowing you to edit and execute scripts and interactive interpreters directly on the Android device.

 *   [meyerd/n2n](https://github.com/meyerd/n2n) - A development branch of the n2n p2p vpn software